cornerfarmer/LightBulb/docs/examples/pong_reinforcement.md

 The environment also gets the description of the neural network.

-The learning rule is relativly simple:
+The learning rule is relatively simple:

 ```cpp
 DQNLearningRuleOptions options;